 Build A Global Team

 Alternatively, as I have done, you seek to build a team of high performers from each of those 12 sites.
-You can balance the team’s skillset across locations and pick the best people across the globe to achieve the goal.
+You can balance the team’s skillset across locations and pick the best people worldwide to achieve the goal.

 The benefits are that you have the best people in a location and have the local hands and eyes on the ground in those locations.

 The slight downside is that you have to work remotely with your team.
-But in the era of great collaboration technology we have today, this is not a problem.
-Arrange a few global “face-to-face planning sessions” with some team-building events mixed with a few drinks, and you will have a great team.
-(Shout out to my Hewlett Packard Enterprise Next Generation Delivery Model Team… you were the best team ever).
+But in the era of great collaboration technology, this is not a problem.
+Arrange a few global “face-to-face planning sessions” with some team-building events and a few drinks, and you will have a great team.

 You also benefit from having a core team member in every location who can lead the local implementation and provide feedback on the cultural differences in that location.